byuflowlab/FLOWUnsteady/docs/src/index.md

 3. derivatives are calculated analytically rather than approximated through a stencil.

-Furthermore, rVPM is highly efficient since it uses computational elements only where there is vorticity (rather than meshing the entire space), making it 100x faster than conventional mesh-based LES with comparable accuracy.
+Furthermore, rVPM is highly efficient since it uses computational elements only where there is vorticity (rather than meshing the entire space), usually being ~100x faster than conventional mesh-based LES with comparable accuracy.